UPPMAX/programming_formalisms/docs/data_structures/has_a_relation.md

 ## Class relations

-In this course, we use only two types of relations:
+In this course, we use only these types of relations:

 - composition, a 'has-a' relationship
 - inheritance, a 'is-a-type-of' relationship
+- association, a 'uses' relationship

 ```mermaid
 classDiagram